codurance/site/_posts/2015-09-29-codereview.md

 ### When and why do I use code reviews?

 * Before it is merged into production: We work in pairs and with very short-lived small branches (approximately 2 hours of coding and very few classes changed).
-Pairs raise a pull request (average of 2 to 5 per day) and another pair reviews their code.
+Pairs raise a pull requests (an average of 2 to 5 per day) and another pair reviews their code.
 Since we work in very small increments, reviews, although often, are very easy and quick to do.
 Code is rarely rejected and when it is, it is very easy and quick to fix.
 This way we avoid a lot of re-work and decrease the chances of accumulating technical debt.

 * Disseminate knowledge and avoid unnecessary work: Having pairs reviewing each other’s code helps to disseminate knowledge of different parts of the system and also avoid that certain pairs do unnecessary work.
 * Review code submissions during an interview process: Code doesn’t lie.
 CVs do.
 In the first phase of our interview process, we ask candidates to submit a code assignment.
 We then review it and give them a comprehensive feedback.
 This is our opportunity to evaluate exactly where candidates are in terms of their basic skills as developers.
 * Mentoring apprentices: Our craftsmen regularly review all katas and pet projects developed by their apprentices.
-We find code reviews an extremely valuable teaching technique since the apprentices first try to solve the exercises to the best of their abilities and then they are shown better ways of doing it, when it is the case.
+We find code reviews an extremely valuable teaching technique since the apprentices first try to solve the exercises to the best of their abilities and then they are shown better ways of doing it, if there are.
-* Reviewing different approaches / experimentations: Some times we don’t easily agree in how a piece of code should be written.
+* Reviewing different approaches / experiments: Sometimes we don’t easily agree in how a piece of code should be written.
 When that happens, we normally work a bit in isolation to experiment and then have the code reviewed by the rest of team.
 It’s easier to debate over something concrete than having hypothetical conversations with endless “but what if… “ questions.

 ### When do I not use code reviews?